Elderly couple using a tablet device to speak to a clinician

 Patients, carers and families will benefit from:

-• Care that can be provided close to home, minimising unnecessary transfers and delays to treatment, and helping patients remain with their families or carers
+• care provided close to home, avoiding unnecessary transfers and delays and helping patients remain with their families or carers

-• The opportunity for better coordinated care and more equitable and timely access to care
+• more coordinated, equitable and timely access to care

 [1]Diabetes Australia.
 Facts about diabetes in Australia.
 Last accessed April 2023.